awsdocs/aws-glue-developer-guide/doc_source/monitor-continuations.md

 ### Job Run Failures<a name="monitor-continuations-timestamps-failures"></a>

 A job run version increments when a job fails\.
 For example, if a job run at timestamp 1 \(T1\) fails, and it is rerun at T2, it advances the high timestamp to T2\.
-Then, when the job is run at a later point T3, it advances the high timestamp to Amazon S3\.
+Then, when the job is run at a later point T3, it advances the high timestamp to T3\.

 If a job run fails before the `job.commit()` \(at T1\), the files are processed in a subsequent run, in which AWS Glue processes the files from T0 to T2\.